 The expectations of Russian farmers for 2019 have worsened.
-According to analysts, only 30% of companies see the prospects for a positive development of the agro-industrial complex in the coming year - this is the minimum figure for the last four years.
+According to analysts, only 30% of companies see the prospects for the positive development of the agro-industrial complex in the coming year - this is the lowest indicator for the last four years.

 Less than a third of companies assess the prospects for the development of agribusiness in Russia in the coming year optimistic.
 This was the conclusion of the analysts of the consulting company Deloitte in the study “Agricultural Market Overview”, prepared in December 2018 (RBC has it at its disposal, the survey was conducted in the fourth quarter).

-Since 2015, Deloitte has been conducting such a study based on a survey of companies operating in the agricultural sector.
-According to the results of respondents' answers, analysts determine the index indicators, which ranges from -1 to 1, where one is the most positive assessment result.
-What is the reason for the decline in optimism among Russian farmers and what is the current situation in the agricultural sector, RBC understood.
+Deloitte has been conducting such a study since 2015 based on a survey of companies working in the agricultural sector.
+According to the results of the respondents' answers, analysts determine the indicators of the index, which ranges from -1 to 1, where one is the most positive assessment result.
+What is the reason for the decrease in optimism among Russian farmers and what is the current situation in the agro-industrial complex, RBC figured out.

 Too few optimists

 The number of companies optimistic about the prospects for the development of the agro-industrial complex in the coming year has decreased.
 According to Deloitte, over the year, the index for assessing the prospects for the development of the agricultural sector decreased by 7 points, to 0,10 from 0,17.